HELP

 | Priority processing | — | ✓ | ✓ |

-¹ Currently covers YouTube content in English and German.
-Support for additional languages and platforms is in development.
+¹ CutCue focuses on risk terms commonly relevant to YouTube, Instagram, and TikTok workflows in English and German.
+Support for additional languages is in development.

 Custom detection